system.time({

 }

-Read from bottom to top: slow_analysis calls lm (right) and runs the residual-copying loop (left).
-Inside the loop, nearly all time goes to c(), the vector-growing bottleneck.
-Inside lm, the cost is in its internals (model.frame, eval, lm.fit).
-Without this graph, you might guess the model fitting is the bottleneck.
-The graph shows it’s the c() loop.
+Read from bottom to top. slow_analysis calls lm on the right and runs the residual-copying loop on the left; inside the loop, nearly all time goes to c(), the vector-growing bottleneck, while inside lm the cost distributes across its internals (model.frame, eval, lm.fit).
+Without this graph, you might guess model fitting is the problem.
+The graph says otherwise.

-The workflow: run profvis on realistic input, find the hot spot, fix that one thing, re-profile.
-Do not guess.
+The workflow is simple: run profvis on realistic input, find the hot spot, fix that one thing, re-profile.
+What do you do once you have found the bottleneck?

 Exercises